Skip to main content

 )

-See chat.delete for more info.
+See the chat.delete API method for more details.

 Opening a modal

 Modals allow you to collect data from users and display dynamic information in a focused surface.
+Modals use the same blocks that compose messages, with the addition of an input block.

 # This module is available since v2.6